Next Chapter

 Panduan Lengkap Pergudangan untuk Optimalkan Manajemen Stok

 For example, you can store medium-sized black women’s clothes in row A, shelf A, and bin location 2.
-Black men’s clothes in row B, shelf B, bin location 1, and so on.
+Black men’s clothes are in row B, shelf B, bin location 1, etc.

 Panduan Lengkap Pergudangan untuk Optimalkan Manajemen Stok